danielharrell/SumLect2015/Lost_Idea_LA.md

 learning and become valuable members of their communities."
 <http://www.topuniversities.com/blog/what-liberal-arts-education>

-### Reason Three

-But to think of a liberal art as a skill without a subject can make sense even if the world were never-changing rather than ever-changing.
+To conceive a liberal art as a skill without a subject, however, can make sense even if the world were never-changing rather than ever-changing.
 For the difference between learning *how* to think and learning *what* to think, so we might say, is just the difference between being educated and being indoctrinated.
-We so come to a third reason, leaving all utility aside, we might wonder if a liberal education has any content, in the belief that a truly liberal education is again meant to open minds rather than close them.
-And this is a third way, then, that defenses of liberal education make it a matter of something other than content---in light of one's place in the world, career prospects aside.

-In one such form, the skills imparted by a liberal education become capacities: as Nussbaum [puts this](http://net.educause.edu/ir/library/pdf/ff0709s.pdf):[^Nussbaum]
+Or to revert to an earlier formulation of this: a truly liberal education is meant to open minds rather than close them.
+And a deeper vein in defenses of liberal education, again making it matter of context, locates what is learned in a cultivated openness to the world, whether the self so opened is thought to be curious, inquisitive, imaginative, self-critical, or sympathetic.
+A well-known example of this strain of defense comes from Martha Nussbaum, who typically identifies what is learned in a truly liberal education with the following three traits: [puts this](http://net.educause.edu/ir/library/pdf/ff0709s.pdf):[^Nussbaum]

 1. The capacity for Socratic